 Four Ways Employers Religiously Oppress Employees

 1. Religious harassment.
 According to the FBI, 70.1% of religiously charged hate crimes are directed towards Jewish persons.
 It’s illegal for anyone within one’s workplace to verbally or physically harass individuals who practice their choice of religion.
-Harassment also includes burning Bibles or Koran, calling individuals antireligious names, or stealing religious items.
+Harassment includes burning Bibles or Korans, calling individuals antireligious names, or stealing religious items.

 3. Failing to accommodate.
 Provided religious activities aren’t disruptive to productivity, employers must make reasonable accommodations as requested by employees.
-This may include shifting lunch schedules so employee can attend midday mass, permitting facial hair required by religion, or allowing employees to display religious items.
+This may include shifting lunch schedules so employees can attend midday mass, permitting facial hair required by religion, or allowing employees to display religious items.

 Been Religiously Discriminated Against?
-Call JML Law.
+Call JML Law

 Did an employer tell you God is dead, and you’ll be fired for believing otherwise?
 Are executives trying to impose Catholic mass onto employees who are Buddhist?
-One should never substitute wages for misery, although far too often workers feel obligated to work through undue hardship stemming from religious hatred at work.
+One should never substitute wages for misery, although far too often, workers feel obligated to work through undue hardship stemming from religious hatred at work.

 Get your questions answered.